bitflate/bitflate.github.io/_posts/2020-08-24-yi-ching-and-cryptocurrency.markdown

   <br/>
 </div>

 We can see computing architecture has been made through cycles of centralization and decentralization.
 We're currently in the Cloud Computing phase.
-It's possibly the end of this phase with the consolidation of technology companies.
-According to the flow, we should expect to see some decentralization in the next decade.
+We're probably at the end of this phase with the consolidation of technology companies.
+According to the flow, we should expect to see more decentralization in the next decade.
 I think this change has already started with the advent of Bitcoin.
 People often think centralization is bad or decentralization is bad.
 Interpretations are usually subjective and dependent on situations.
 But centralization and decentralization are concepts.
-They're not good or bad.
+They're neither good nor bad.
 Misunderstanding and false promises are bad.
-For example, when we misread centralization as bringing more choices.
+For example, we think centralization offers more choices.
+It does not.
 With centralization, we gain efficiency but our choices are reduced.
 With decentralization, we lose efficiency in exchange for more choices.

 Let's examine some trade-offs between centralization and decentralization.
 Here are some opposite properties.